jeremander/Nessiness/content/posts/20230301_captioning_with_ai.md

 That said, the ASS format and others like it seem much more complicated to work with than SRT; at that point you may be better off just using a graphical subtitle editor.

-## Conclusion
+### Conclusion

-The subtitled version of my test video, following the procedures above, can be found [here](https://www.youtube.com/watch?v=89Jy7EZQrzs).
+The captioned version of my test video, following the procedures above, can be found [here](https://www.youtube.com/watch?v=89Jy7EZQrzs).
 You can learn a thing or two about my favorite musical genre. 😉🎶

 Anyway, I found this whole exercise to be pretty eye-opening, and it shows how easy it is to put high-quality captions on your videos without breaking the bank.
 I hope this explainer has been useful to you!